WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: Discussion

-In practical applications, WOW eliminates the need for ad hoc thresholds or highly sensitive tuning parameters, offering a stable, transparent, and reproducible borrowing mechanism that complements the growing demand for principled and auditable methods of external evidence integration in drug development.
-Regulatory agencies, including the FDA, emphasize that external data borrowing is appropriate only when justified by rigorous methodology with explicit attention to the assumptions governing data comparability.
-As described in FDA guidance, the assumption of study-level data exchangeability is critical for borrowing strength, as it enables the current trial to leverage prior data effectively while accounting for their differences \citep{us2010considerations}.
-The WOW gating strategy directly addresses this need by providing a systematic mechanism for calibrating the degree of borrowing based on objective measures of data congruence.
-While WOW may result in slight losses of efficiency when external and trial data are highly compatible, it ensures robustness and protects against error inflation when they are not, aligning with regulatory expectations for rigorous and reliable methodology.
-Moreover, WOW's reliance on aggregate-level statistics, rather than patient-level data, simplifies its implementation while enhancing privacy protection and regulatory appeal.
-This is particularly significant in the context of real-world evidence, where alignment and justification are critical for regulatory acceptance.
+In practical applications, WOW offers a transparent and reproducible approach that complements the growing demand for rigorous external evidence integration.
+Regulatory agencies, including the FDA, emphasize that borrowing should be justified by sound methodology with explicit attention to assumptions about data comparability.
+As described in FDA guidance, study-level exchangeability is critical for leveraging prior data while accounting for potential differences \citep{us2021considerations}. \yx WOW addresses this need by providing a data-driven mechanism for assessing borrowing eligibility based on empirical data congruence.
+The RBesT binary responder example further shows that WOW can prevent borrowing from a clearly discordant historical source. \xx Although WOW may lead to modest efficiency loss when external and trial data are highly compatible, it improves robustness and protects against error inflation when they are not, aligning with regulatory expectations for reliable methodology.
+Moreover, WOW relies on aggregate-level statistics rather than patient-level data, simplifying implementation while supporting privacy protection and regulatory feasibility.
+This feature is particularly relevant in real-world evidence settings, where data alignment and justification are critical for regulatory acceptance.

-Future work could extend the WOW framework to a broader range of clinical trial settings, including time-to-event endpoints, multi-arm trials, and adaptive platform trials involving longitudinal or stage-wise borrowing.
-Another important direction is adapting the WOW strategy to account for covariate shift, where differences in baseline characteristics between historical and concurrent populations may affect treatment effect estimates.
-In these cases, incorporating techniques such as propensity score weighting, matching methods, or outcome regression, could refine compatibility assessments and further improve WOW's utility in diverse trial settings.